Data-ScienceHub/gpce-covid/docs/pages/introduction.md

 # Introduction
-Deep Learning for Time-series plays a key role in
-AI for healthcare.
-To predict the progress of infectious disease outbreaks and demonstrate clear population-level impact, more granular analyses are urgently needed that control for important and potentially confounding county-level socioeconomic and health factors.
-We forecast US county-level COVID-19 infections using the Temporal Fusion Transformer (TFT).
-We focus on heterogeneous time-series deep learning model prediction while interpreting the complex spatiotemporal features learned from the data.
-The significance of the work is grounded in a real-world COVID-19 infection prediction with highly non-stationary, finely granular, and heterogeneous data.
-1) Our model can capture the detailed daily changes of temporal and spatial model behaviors and achieves better prediction performance compared to other time-series models.
-2) We analyzed the attention patterns from TFT to interpret the temporal and spatial patterns learned by the model.
-3) We collected around 2.5 years of socioeconomic and health features for 3142 US counties, such as observed cases, and a number of static (age distribution and health disparity) and dynamic features (vaccination, disease spread, transmissible cases, and social distancing).
-Using the proposed framework, we have shown that our model can learn complex interactions.
-Interpreting different impacts at the county level would be crucial for understanding the infection process that can help effective public health decision-making.
+This work combines sensitivity analysis with heterogeneous time-series deep learning model prediction, which corresponds to the interpretations of Spatio-temporal features from what the model has actually learned.
+We forecast county-level COVID-19 infection using the Temporal Fusion Transformer (TFT) {cite}`lim2021temporal`.
+We then use the sensitivity analysis extending Morris Method to see how sensitive the outputs are with respect to perturbation to our static and dynamic input features.
+We have collected more than 2.5 years of socioeconomic and health features over 3142 US counties.
+Using the proposed framework, we conduct extensive experiments and show our model can learn complex interactions and perform predictions for daily infection at the county level.